jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 short, computers are communicating with one another.
-This started through the network that would not use the existing a central core so that communication would still be available even if telephone lines were attacked:
+This started through the network that should not use an existing a central core so that communication would still be available even if telephone lines were attacked: